bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

 0.4.0: Now polls possible, because all submited results are avaiable.
 New settings: showOwnAnswers, showAllAnswers, templateLayout...

-0.4.1: New settings: showPageNo and showQuestionNo.
+0.5.0: Now for TYPO3 8 and 9.
+Backend module added.
+Deletion-task changed: delete-flag instead of real deletion.
+New settings: showPageNo and showQuestionNo.